-Character string specifying the table where the DNA sequences are located.

-Optional character string used to narrow the search results to those matching identifier a specific identifier.
+dbFile A database connection object or a character string specifying the path to a SQLite database file. th1Name Character string specifying the table where the DNA sequences are located. identifier Optional character string used to narrow the search results to those matching a specific identifier.
 Determines the target group(s) for which primers will be designed.
 If "" then all identifiers are selected. focusID Optional character string specifying which of the identifiers will be used in the initial step of designing primers.
-If NA (the default), then the identifier with the most sequence information is used as the focusID. type Character string indicating the type of signature being used to differentiate the PCR products from each group.
-This should be one of "melt", "length", or "sequence".
-Numeric specifying the "resolution" of the experiment, or a vector giving the resolution boundaries of bins.
-(See details section below.) levels Numeric giving the number of "levels" that can be distinguished in each bin.
+If NA (the default), then the identifier with the most sequence information is used as the focusID.
+Character string indicating the type of signature being used to differentiate the type PCR products from each group.
+This should be one of "melt", "length", or "sequence". resolution Numeric specifying the "resolution" of the experiment, or a vector giving the boundaries of bins.
 (See details section below.)
+Numeric giving the number of "levels" that can be distinguished in each bin. levels (See details section below.)
 Named character vector providing the cut sites of one or more restriction enenzymes zymes.
-Cut sites must be delineated in the same format as RESTRICTION\ENZYMES.
-Integer providing the minimum length of primers to consider in the design. minLength maxLength Integer providing the maximum length of primers to consider in the design. maxPermutations Integer providing the maximum number of permutations allowed in a forward or reverse primer to attain greater coverage of sequences. annealingTemp Numeric indicating the desired annealing temperature that will be used in the PCR experiment.
-Numeric giving the molar concentration of primers in the reaction.
-The molar concentration of monovalent ([Na] and [K]) ions in solution that will monovalent be used to determine a sodium equivalent concentration. divalent The molar concentration of divalent ([Mg]) ions in solution that will be used to determine a sodium equivalent concentration.
-Numeric giving the molar concentration of free nucleotides added to the solution dNTPs that will be used to determine a sodium equivalent concentration.
-Numeric giving the minimum efficiency of hybridization desired for the primer minEfficiency Numeric giving the minimum efficiency required for theoretical amplification of ampEfficiency the primers.
+Cut sites must be delineated in the same format as RESTRICTION_ENZYMES. minLength Integer providing the minimum length of primers to consider in the design.
+Integer providing the maximum length of primers to consider in the design. maxLength maxPermutations Integer providing the maximum number of permutations allowed in a forward or reverse primer to attain greater coverage of sequences.
+Numeric indicating the desired annealing temperature that will be used in the annealingTemp PCR experiment.
+Numeric giving the molar concentration of primers in the reaction. monovalent The molar concentration of monovalent ([Na] and [K]) ions in solution that will be used to determine a sodium equivalent concentration. divalent The molar concentration of divalent ([Mg]) ions in solution that will be used to determine a sodium equivalent concentration. dNTPs Numeric giving the molar concentration of free nucleotides added to the solution that will be used to determine a sodium equivalent concentration. minEfficiency Numeric giving the minimum efficiency of hybridization desired for the primer set.
+Numeric giving the minimum efficiency required for theoretical amplification of ampEfficiency the primers.
 Note that ampEfficiency must be less than or equal to minEfficiency.
-Lower values of ampEfficiency will allow for more PCR products, although very low values are unrealistic experimentally.
-Integer giving the optimal number of primer sets (forward and reverse primer numPrimerSets sets) to design. minProductSize Integer giving the minimum number of nucleotides desired in the PCR product. maxProductSize Integer giving the maximum number of nucleotides desired in the PCR product. kmerSize Integer giving the size of k-mers to use in the preliminary search for potential primers. searchPrimers Numeric specifying the number of forward and reverse primers to use in searching for potential PCR products.
-A lower value will result in a faster search, but potentially neglect some useful primers.
+Lower values of ampEfficiency will allow for more PCR products, although very low values are unrealistic experimentally. numPrimerSets Integer giving the optimal number of primer sets (forward and reverse primer sets) to design. minProductSize Integer giving the minimum number of nucleotides desired in the PCR product. maxProductSize Integer giving the maximum number of nucleotides desired in the PCR product. kmerSize Integer giving the size of k-mers to use in the preliminary search for potential primers.